Companies House

 Companies House is the executive agency of the British Government that maintains the register of companies, employs the company registrars and is responsible for incorporating all forms of companies in the United Kingdom.

 Prior to 1844, no central company register existed and companies could only be incorporated through letters patent and legislation.
 At the time, few incorporated companies existed; between 1801 and 1844, only about 100 companies were incorporated.
 The Joint Stock Companies Act 1844 created a centralised register of companies, enabled incorporation by registration, and established the office of the registrar; the Joint Stock Companies Act 1856 mandated separate registrars for each of the three UK jurisdictions.
 Initially just a brand, Companies House became an executive agency in 1988.

 All public limited, private limited, private unlimited, chartered and some other companies are incorporated and registered with Companies House.
 The agency also registers limited partnerships, while most other enterprises fall under the purview of the Financial Conduct Authority.
 All limited companies (including subsidiary, small and inactive) must file annual financial statements with Companies House, all of which are public records.
 The agency is also responsible for dissolving companies.

 From 2016, Companies House operated under the authority of the Department for Business, Energy and Industrial Strategy.
 This then became the Department for Business and Trade from 7 February 2023 following a Machinery of Government change initiated by Prime Minister Rishi Sunak.
-The current chief executive is Louise Smyth, who is also registrar for England and Wales.
+The current chief executive is Andrew King, who is also registrar for England and Wales.
 The agency, as well as British company law in general, is governed by the Companies Act 2006.
 As of May 2025, Companies House maintains records of over 5.44 million active companies, including over 5.11 million private limited companies and over 4,000 public limited companies.